- Ideas & How-Tos

 Wind energy goes well beyond propelling sailboats and ships across the oceans.
 If cultivated properly, it has the potential to supply enough power for over five times the world's current energy consumption.
 Best of all, wind power consumes no fuel and emits no air pollution into the atmosphere.
-So how can you take advantage of this great source of green energy?
-Installing a wind turbine will convert the air flow around your home into a viable source of power for you and your family.
+Learn how a wind turbine can help you utilize this great energy source in your home.

 How long has wind energy been used?